 It follows a virtual incubation model & it is not necessary for the start-up to be stationed in Ahmedabad.
 Over the last 5 years, CIIE has supported around 60 alums with a fellowship and another 35 students with an idea validation summer internship.

-The Government of Telangana (GoT) has launched a Technology incubation centre (T-hub) at IIIT-Hyderabad campus in Hyderabad.
-T-Hub aims to promote entrepreneurship in the State and has state-of-the-art 70,000 sq. ft. building with the name Catalyst, which operates on a PPP model between the GoT, IIIT-H, ISB & NALSAR and key private sector leaders.
+The Government of Telangana (GoT) has launched a Technology incubation center (T-hub) at the IIIT-Hyderabad campus in Hyderabad.
+T-Hub aims to promote entrepreneurship in the State and has a state-of-the-art 70,000 sq. ft. building with the name Catalyst, which operates on a PPP model between the GoT, IIIT-H, ISB & NALSAR and key private sector leaders.

 It supports and promotes technological innovations occurring in the Hyderabad Startup ecosystem.

 Catalyst also hosts regular talks, networking events, workshops, mentoring sessions and more for the benefit of all its members.
 It provides early access to new launches, discounts on a host of professional services and special deals for events across the country.

 Eligibility: Early-stage Startups with a minimum viable product (MVP) and with some traction in the market can apply.

 The Government of Andhra Pradesh has launched one of the first pilot incubation facilities to promote technology Start-ups in the coastal city of Visakhapatnam.
 The State Government has constructed Sunrise Incubation Tower, an incubation tower of 50,000 sq. at Vizag to promote Start-ups and innovation culture.
 The incubator operates on `Bootup-Startup-Scaleup’ model and lends focus on first-generation technocrat entrepreneurs.